First, let me get some initial caveats out of the way.

 - Where do social justice deficits fit into the Roddenberry line of thinking?

 - I think there are two unintended consequences of MMT (especially if it flies to close to the sun of inflation):

 - A new Monroe Doctrine into political thinking.
 Is it easier for the state to conquer new territories to increase the availability of potential consumption of resources?

 - A stronger eminent domain doctrine where the government decides that its interpretation of better use of resources trumps private property concepts

 - Bitcoin and Cryptocurrency

 - Where do these fit in to this discussion?

-- Can you be an MMT supporter and support a cryptocurrency back by the confidence of an algorithmically stable value transfer system?
+- Can you be an MMT supporter and support a cryptocurrency backed by the confidence of an algorithmically stable value transfer system?

 - Isn’t this a backdoor weakness of MMT?
-How can Currency Dominant country allow this to persist?
+How can a Currency Dominant country allow this to persist?
 Isn’t this an existential threat to currency control and program funding?